Training Outcomes Within Your Budget!

 8) Apache Hadoop

 Apache Hadoop has maintained its status as a foundational technology in the Big Data ecosystem.
 It consists of two major components: Hadoop Distributed File System (HDFS) and MapReduce.
-HDFS is designed for storing vast datasets across commodity hardware, providing fault tolerance through data replication.
+HDFS is designed to store vast datasets across commodity hardware and provide fault tolerance through data replication.
 MapReduce enables parallel processing of data, making it suitable for distributed computing tasks.

 Hadoop is commonly employed in scenarios where massive data storage and batch processing are essential.
 It's particularly well-suited for offline Data Analysis, Data Preparation, and large-scale Data Warehousing.
 Hadoop's open-source nature and vast ecosystem of tools contribute to its enduring popularity.